 The penetrating keratoplasty surgery is usually performed under local anaesthesia.
 Through a small corneal incision (opening), the endothelium is removed from the patient’s eye and a disc of donor endothelium is inserted in the patient’s eye which is placed in position with the help of an air bubble.

 A few stitches may be taken which will be removed 3-4 weeks after the surgery.
 Once keratoplasty surgery is over, the patient needs to lie down flat for a few hours for proper attachment of the graft.
 The air bubble usually gets absorbed in 48 hours but may take longer.

 The donor eye is genetically different from the patient’s body, due to which the patient’s body tries to fight against it.
 This is called corneal graft rejection.

-When the corneal rejection has not been promptly treated or does not respond to anti- rejection medication, graft failure has occurred.
-It can be managed by replacing the graft.
+When the corneal graft rejection has not been promptly treated or does not respond to anti- rejection medication, graft failure has occurred.
+The only way of managing graft failure is by replacing the graft.
 In addition, there are three types of graft rejection: acute, hyperacute, and chronic rejection.

 Written by:Dr. Preethi Naveen – Training Committee Chair – Dr. Agarwals Clinical Board